Homemade Monthly Subscription Gifts – The Gift that Lasts All Year Long!

 Monthly subscription gifts are a monthly gift you buy for someone (or even yourself!) that comes from a company that puts together a different themed gift each month and mails it.

 I receive a book (or two or three) each month from Book of the Month and absolutely love it.
-I also receive a quarterly box from Causebox, which sends beautiful, socially-conscious products from around the world that help other women.
+I also love the Butterfly Box which sends beautiful, Christain owned and theme baskets.

 The great thing about subscription boxes is that it takes out the guesswork of what to buy someone each Christmas or Birthday.
 And, you aren’t just passing out gift cards.